-- we would be required to pay the tax on such gains at regular corporate tax rates; - our shareholders, although required to include their proportionate share of the undistributed long-term capital gain in income, would receive a credit or refund for their share of the tax paid by us; and - the basis of a shareholder's stock would be increased by the amount of the undistributed long-term capital gains (minus the amount of the tax on capital gains paid by us which was included in income by the shareholder).
+- we would be required to pay the tax on such gains at regular corporate tax rates; - each of our shareholders, although required to include his proportionate share of the undistributed long-term capital gain in income, would receive a credit or refund for his share of the tax paid by us as a result of filing his own tax return; and - the basis of a shareholder's stock would be increased by the amount of the undistributed long-term capital gains (minus the amount of the tax on capital gains paid by us which was included in income by the shareholder).

-It is possible that we, from time to time, may not have sufficient cash or other liquid assets to meet the annual distribution requirements described above due to timing or other differences between (1) the actual receipt of income and actual payment of deductible expenses and (2) the inclusion of such income and deduction of such expenses in arriving at its taxable income.
+It is possible that we, from time to time, may not have sufficient cash to meet the annual distribution requirements described above due to timing or other differences between (1) the actual receipt of income and actual payment of deductible expenses and (2) the inclusion of such income and deduction of such expenses in arriving at our taxable income.
 If we encounter this situation, we may elect to retain the capital gain and pay the tax on the gain.
 Nevertheless, in order to pay such tax or otherwise meet the distribution requirements, we may find it necessary to arrange for short or possibly long-term borrowings, issue equity, or sell assets.